openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-net-http.md

 **Possible Causes**

-This may be related to the server implementation.
+May be related to the server implementation.

 **Resolution Steps**

 Investigate the server implementation.

-## 2300055 Failed to Send Network Data**Error Message**
+## 2300055 Failed to Send Network Data

+**Error Message**

 Failed sending data to the peer.

 **Error Description**

-Failed to send data to the peer, network data transmission failed.
+Failed to send data to the peer.

 **Possible Causes**